Management Apprenticeships: FAQs

 There are some important things to note about this requirement:

-• When apprentices are in a workshop for the 15 days over the programme, they are considered off-the-job and, whether the workshop is virtual or face-to-face, they are ‘out of office’.
+• When apprentices are in a workshop for the 14-15 days over the programme, they are considered off-the-job and, whether the workshop is virtual or face-to-face, they are ‘out of office’.
 They are also off-the-job when completing their pre-workshop tasks, engaging with online learning videos/quizzes, doing their self-assessment reflections, writing up their assessments, or collating their evidence.
-This broadly totals around half of the required ‘20%’ hours for most people.
+This typically totals around half of the required ‘20%’ hours for most people.

 On this page